Sayem-Pust/document-management/readme.md

 4. run pip install -r requirements.txt
 5. run project python manage.py runserver

+## If you are using docker, then follow these steps
+1. clone projects
+2. cd documentManagement(project name)
+3. run docker-compose build
+4. run docker-compose up

 ## task 1 .User Authentication and Authorization

 description: In user Authentication, i used django build in auth system when is_superuser(build in) can manage all the documents